The Art of Doing a PhD

 • Contribution – reflecting back to the background and introduction, what does your research contribute to the overall research question and community

-Finally, if you built things (hardware, software, design probes, etc.) you should alway be able to demo your research – as the say at MIT;
+Finally, if you built things (hardware, software, design probes, etc.) you should always be able to demo your research – as they say at MIT;

 “DEMO or DIE!”

-As a PhD student you will be asked to peer-review papers.
-At first, you might consider this a time consuming and non-productive task.
-However, there is a number of reasons why this is an important task to spend time on.
-First, refereeing (reviewing other papers) is an excellent opportunity for learning what make a good (and bad!) paper.
-Second, it is an important avenue into being a part of a scientific community, which is the network you will need in your future careere.
-Finally, in all fairness all the papers you submit will typically be reviewed by three reviewers.
+As a PhD student, you will be asked to peer-review papers.
+At first, you might consider this a time-consuming and non-productive task.
+However, there are several reasons why this is an important task to spend time on.
+First, refereeing (reviewing other papers) is an excellent opportunity for learning what makes a good (and bad!) paper.
+Second, it is an important avenue for being a part of a scientific community, which is the network you will need in your future career.
+Finally, in all fairness, all the papers you submit will typically be reviewed by three reviewers.
 Hence simple math tells you, that you need to review three times the papers you submit.

-Below is a general outline / guideline for how to write a paper review.
+Below is a general outline of how to write a paper review.
 It works (more or less) for both conference and journal papers:

-• Past / Related work – does the paper outline prior work and explains the state of art?
-Is all prior work covered or is theres something missing?
+• Past / Related work – Does the paper outline prior work and explain the state of the art?
+Is all prior work covered or is there something missing?
 Is the presentation of prior work fair and correct?

-• Significance – how important is this work as compared to both the stated problem/motivation but also more generally?
+• Significance – How important is this work as compared to both the stated problem/motivation but also more general?
 Will this be something that will be important in 5 years from now?

-• Validity & Quality – is the research valid and have appropriate methods been applied?
-What is the quality of the research in terms of size of study, covered cases, and execution of the research?
+• Validity & Quality – Is the research valid and have appropriate methods been applied?
+What is the quality of the research in terms of the size of the study, covered cases, and execution of the research?

-• Quality of writing – is the message clear? is the paper well organised easy to follow and understand? is its style exciting or boring? is there a good flow of logic/argumentation? is it grammatically correct? are figures and tables used well and integrated into the text?
+• Quality of writing – Is the message clear? is the paper well organized easy to follow and understand?
+Is its style exciting or boring? is there a good flow of logic/argumentation?
+Is it grammatically correct? are figures and tables used well and integrated into the text?

 The following resources are very useful:

-• The ACM CHI 2018 Guide to Reviewing Papers.
-This page describes in details how to do a review for CHI.
-This is applicable for most ACM venues, including other SIGCHI conferences and ACM IMWUT.
+• The ACM CHI 2024 Guide to Reviewing Papers.
+This page describes in detail how to review papers for CHI.
+It is applicable to most ACM venues, including other SIGCHI conferences and ACM IMWUT.

 • I (also) highly recommend Ken Hinckley’s thoughtful piece on what excellent reviewing is.

-• Saul Greenberg have done some notes and a presentation on “How To Referee“.
+• Saul Greenberg has done some notes and a presentation on “How To Referee“.

 Scientific Contribution